COSBlab/IPL-workshop/DAY-1/README.md

 **Tasks**

 To complete this exercise, the student needs to:

+* retrieve the sequences of the homologs identified in the previous exercise with BLAST
+* paste these sequences along with the target sequence in the "Input" box
+* run the alignment with default parameters
+* inspect the results